Skip to main content

 Spectacular Scenery

-In Yellowstone, Glacier, and Rocky Mountain national parks, the landscapes become even more striking against winter’s icy backdrop, when the muted light bathes all in an ethereal glow.
-Yellowstone’s famous geysers appear even more stunning in the cool air.
-And Yellowstone offers its famous guided snowcoach tours to shuttle visitors around the park in winter.
+Landscapes in Yellowstone, Glacier, and Rocky Mountain National Parks become even more striking against winter’s icy backdrop, with the muted light casting an ethereal glow.
+Yellowstone’s geysers are particularly mesmerizing in the crisp air, and the park provides guided snowcoach tours for visitors during winter.

-On the other hand, don’t expect snow in Death Valley National Park, except for on its mountain peaks.
-Instead, pleasant winter weather of comfortable days and cool nights offer the perfect escape when the rest of the country is shivering.
-Indeed, winter is the best time to visit the “hottest place on earth,” when the low angled light makes this desert landscape more beautiful than ever.
-Plus, whenever it rains then, the chances improve for a spectacular wildflower season, which can begin as early as late February.
+Conversely, Death Valley National Park rarely sees snow, except on its mountain peaks.
+Instead, the park offers pleasant winter weather with comfortable days and cool nights, providing an ideal escape for those seeking refuge from the cold elsewhere.
+Winter is the best time to visit the “hottest place on earth,” as the low-angled light enhances the beauty of the desert landscape.
+Whenever the park experiences winter rain, the chances of a spectacular wildflower season improve, which can begin as early as late February.

 Grand Canyon: 3 Perfect Winter Days